vibora-io/vibora/docs/components/request.md

 `request.load_form(threshold=1 * 1024 * 1024)` explicitely,
 in this case files bigger than 1mb will be flushed to disk.

-> Please be aware that the form threadhold does not passthrough the max_body_size limit so you'll still need to configure your route properly.
+> Please be aware that the form threshold does not passthrough the max_body_size limit so you'll still need to configure your route properly.